Jason-Berkower/Project--Charakterersteller/README.md

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

-- Add second API
+- Add second API (possibly a third).
-- Use local storage to save user favorites
+- Try out designing a personal API for names.
+- Add a random art component to further inspiration.
+- Allow the user to download a .txt file including their randomly generated character.

 ## Priority Matrix